The federal government provides grants and loans to graduate students, but this support has been on the decline in the past decade.

 The House PROSPER Act

-The PROSPER Act continues the recent trend of cutting federal support for graduate students by eliminating eligibility for Federal Work-Study (FWS), eliminating graduate PLUS loans, capping graduate loan limits, and eliminating Public Service Loan Forgiveness (PSLF).
+The PROSPER Act continued the recent trend of cutting federal support for graduate students by eliminating eligibility for Federal Work-Study (FWS), eliminating graduate PLUS loans, capping graduate loan limits, and eliminating Public Service Loan Forgiveness (PSLF).

 Federal Work-Study provides part-time jobs for undergraduate and graduate students with financial need